OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 ### Building the Circuit

-// TODO: add a link to the multiple LEDs tutorial

-For this experiment we will start with the circuit from the multiple LEDs tutorial and add a push-button along with it's debouncing circuit.
+For this experiment we will start with the circuit from the [multiple LEDs tutorial](#arduino-kit-multiple-leds) and add a push-button along with it's debouncing circuit.
 The push-button will be connected to a ATmega pin which is capable of triggering external interrupts (only pin 2 or 3 for ATmega328).
 The push button will be used as input (either pressed or not pressed) and the LEDs will animate the the button presses

 #### What You'll Need